wocsa/cyberjutsu/glossary.md

 ## Cyber terms
 - <a name="cyberdeck">Cyberdeck</a> (practitioner material)
   - Cyberdeck contain the same hardware and software for all practitioner in order to ensure the progression of people instead of software or hardware.
 A cyberdeck is composed by a screen, a computer, a keyboard, a network connection.
+See [cyberdeck project](https://github.com/wocsa/cyberdeck)
 - <a name="port">Port</a> (network connection number)
   - a port is a network port opened on cyberdeck to accept incoming connections
 - <a name="cli">Command Line Interface</a> (cli)